-If you want to avoid hefty deposits, unlock the best device financing deals and enjoy maximum flexibility with your cell phone plan, good credit is essential.
+If you want to avoid hefty deposits, unlock the best device financing deals and enjoy maximum flexibility with your mobile tariff, good credit is essential.

-Let’s break things down and see what’s really going on and how your cellphone plan might impact your credit score!
+Let’s break things down and see what’s really going on and how your mobile plan might impact your credit score!

 Be Careful When Hunting for Savings

-If you’re not shopping around and comparing options, there’s a good chance that you’re overpaying for mobile phone service.
-Prices change regularly--as do plan allotments and features.
+If you’re not shopping around and comparing options, there’s a good chance that you’re overpaying on your mobile tariff.
+Prices change regularly--as do allotments and features.

-However, depending on how you shop around, you might find yourself causing more harm than good.
-Particularly if you’re applying for a monthly post-paid plan option or device financing.
+However, depending on how you shop around for the best deals, you might find yourself causing more harm than good.
+Particularly if you’re applying for a monthly post-paid tariff or device financing.

-When you apply for these types of services, most carriers run a credit check.
+When you apply for these types of services, most networks run a credit check.

 This is to see if you’re likely to pay your bill on time and ensure that you don’t have large amounts of debt already.

-If you find that your first choice for service wants a large deposit, we recommend researching further options online instead of applying with another carrier.
+If you find that your first choice for service wants a large deposit, we recommend researching further options online instead of applying with another network.